jeffb4real/ovensensorweb/README.md

 The Django web framework includes its own web server and backend database (SQLite).
 To utilize these features we must first run the server.

 Many Django tools (e.g. creating a Django project, create an application, run tests, etc.) are available through manage.py, which was created at the root of our project directory, when we created the Django project.
-For a complete list of Django capabilities, type 'python3 manage.py --help'.
+For a complete list of Django capabilities, type 'python manage.py --help'.

 You _must_ be inside the mysite project root directory (e.g. mysite/...)
 You can tell which directory is the correct directory, because it will contain manage.py.